vulcandth/rgbds/ARCHITECTURE.md

 ## RGBDS

-These files in the `src/` directory are shared across multiple programs: often all four (RGBASM, RGBLINK, RGBFIX, and RGBGFX), sometimes only RGBASM and RGBLINK.
+These files in the `src/` directory are shared across multiple programs: often all five (RGBASM, RGBLINK, RGBFIX, RGBFMT, and RGBGFX), sometimes only RGBASM and RGBLINK.

 - **`backtrace.cpp`:**
   Generic printing of location backtraces for RGBASM and RGBLINK.
 Allows configuring backtrace styles with a command-line flag (conventionally `-B/--backtrace`).
 Renders warnings in yellow, errors in red, and locations in cyan.